Professor Peter Edelman

 Rebecca received her J.D. from New York University School of Law, where she was awarded a fellowship from the Arthur Garfield Hays Civil Liberties Program, and was awarded Best Brief and Best Oralist at the school-wide moot court competition.
 She received her B.A. in history with honors from Brown University.

 Director, Project on Deep Poverty and Senior Fellow

-Indi Dutta-Gupta is Director of the Project on Deep Poverty and Senior Fellow at the Georgetown Center on Poverty, Inequality, and Public Policy.
-Previously, Indi was Project Director at Freedman Consulting, LLC, leading strategic initiatives for major philanthropies, children’s groups, and workers’ organizations.
+Indivar Dutta-Gupta is Director of the Project on Deep Poverty and Senior Fellow at the Georgetown Center on Poverty, Inequality, and Public Policy.
+Previously, Indivar was Project Director at Freedman Consulting, LLC, leading strategic initiatives for major philanthropies, children’s groups, and workers’ organizations.

-As an Emerson National Hunger Fellow, Indi worked for DC Hunger Solutions and the Center for American Progress.
-Indi is a member of the National Academy of Social Insurance, and has been named a First Focus Campaign for Children Champion for Children, as well as one of Washington Life magazine’s most Influential 40-And-Under Leaders.
-Indi is an honors graduate of the University of Chicago and a Harry S. Truman Scholar.
+As an Emerson National Hunger Fellow, Indivar worked for DC Hunger Solutions and the Center for American Progress.
+Indivar is a member of the National Academy of Social Insurance, and has been named a First Focus Campaign for Children Champion for Children, as well as one of Washington Life magazine’s most Influential 40-And-Under Leaders.
+Indivar is an honors graduate of the University of Chicago and a Harry S. Truman Scholar.